Nyoria Husainpur

-Nyoria Husainpur alias Neoria Husainpur, is a town and a nagar panchayat in Pilibhit district in the Indian state of Uttar Pradesh.
+Nyoria Husainpur alias Neoria Husainpur, is a town and a Nagar panchayat in Pilibhit district in the Indian state of Uttar Pradesh.

 Demographics

 As of the 2001 Census of India, Nyoria Husainpur had a population of 40,782.
 Males constitute 52% of the population and females 48%.
 Nyoria Husainpur has an average literacy rate of 29%, lower than the national average of 59.5%: male literacy is 37%, and female literacy is 20%.
-In Nyoria Husainpur, 16% of the population is under 6 years of age.
-It is a Muslim dominated(88.30%, census 2011) town, specially Muslim Banjara community lives here.
+In Nyoria Husainpur, 16% of the population is under six years of age.
+It is a Muslim dominated (88.30%, census 2011) town, specially Muslim Banjara community lives here.
 The main source of income of the town is agriculture.
 This town was famous for the quality of earthen pot and rice.
 It is 15 km north of the district center Pilibhit.
-Neoria Hussainpur has improved a lot for their clear environment.

-Nyoria husainpur roads and main entry gate is very famous in whole district pilibhit.